Hume Dam: Description

-The dam is a mix of a concrete gravity dam with four earth embankments.
+The dam is a mix of a concrete gravity dam with four earth-filled embankments.
 The dam wall height is 51 m.
 The crest is 1615 m long, with the auxiliary embankments extending a further 1010 m.
 The maximum water elevation above sea level is 194 m.
-At 100% capacity the dam wall holds back 3005157 ML of water at 194 m AHD.
+When full, the dam wall holds back 3005157 ML of water at 194 m AHD.
 The surface area of Lake Hume is 20190 ha.
 The catchment area is 15300 km2.
 The dam wall is constructed of rock covered with clay and other earth and is designed to carry vehicular traffic.
 A controlled concrete spillway has a gated concrete overflow, with twenty-nine vertical undershot gates, is capable of discharging 7929 m3/s.

 Water is retained nearly 40 km upstream of the reservoir in the valleys of both the Murray and Mitta Mitta rivers.

 The dam wall was extended during the 1950s, and completed in 1961, necessitating the wholesale removal of Tallangatta township and its re-establishment at a new site 8 km west of the original, as well as the raising of the Bethanga Bridge.

 Monitoring of the dam in the early 1990s revealed that the water pressure and leakage had caused the dam to move on its foundations slightly, leading to concerns that the dam was heading for collapse, threatening Albury-Wodonga and the entire Murray basin.
 Authorities denied any short-term threat.
 Traffic was banned from the spillway, and remedial work began involving, in part, the construction of a secondary earth wall behind the original to take the strain.
 Further upgrades to the dam at an estimated cost of A$60 million began in 2007 and were completed in 2013.
 These works include the installation of an improved filter and drainage system on the junction between the concrete spillway and southern embankment, construction of a concrete buttress on the southern training wall, and possible modifications to improve the ability of the dam to manage extreme floods.